Crianlarich land management plan consultation

 Work on the plan began in January 2018 and a consultation exercise was completed in March 2018.
-Analysis and drafting of proposals is ongoing and the plan will now be submitted for approval in March 2019.
+Analysis and drafting of proposals is complete and the plan will be submitted for approval during summer 2019.

 Land management plan draft information and documents